 Since the neutral host provider is building a product to sell, they may be slanting their product toward the most likely customers.
 The DAS may be designed to support a level of coverage that is only acceptable to one of the Wireless Service Providers (WSPs) or may not meet future requirements of all WSPs for new frequency bands.
-Meeting these additional requirements may require an upgrade to the DAS which is disruptive to building operations or cost prohibitive.
+Meeting these additional requirements may require an upgrade to the DAS, which could be disruptive to building operations or cost prohibitive.

-Unfortunately, the most likely customer is not always your preferred WSP and you may end up with a DAS for WSP A and have a year left on your contract with WSP B. To make matters worse, WSP B may have no interest in participating in any DAS led by your neutral host provider.
+Unfortunately, the most likely customer is not always your preferred WSP and you may end up with a DAS for WSP A while having a year left on your contract with WSP B. To make matters worse, WSP B may have no interest in participating in any DAS led by your neutral host provider.

 Minimizing Cost to Maximize Their Profit

 There are cost cutting measures a neutral host can use that will not impact the marketability of the DAS to the WSP but may be detrimental to the building owner:

 Cutting coverage area – WSPs may be most interested in a DAS that serves public areas of the building and not the “back of house” areas, which are accessed by employees only.
 These areas could be crucial if you are relying on mobile services for a key business function.

 Neglecting emergency services – Many building owners would like the DAS to amplify public safety services, which will improve the safety of your building and may lower insurance premiums.
 Unfortunately the first responders are not paying customers, and this DAS add-on will likely not be included by the neutral host provider.